 - substitution: barn → bark

-This can help you to account for differences in formatting and typos.
-Like adding new fields, similar matching can be a great way to detect more duplicates.
-But you have to be thoughtful about how it is used, or you risk matching non-duplicate records and merging them together.
+Similar matching can be a great way to detect more duplicates, but you have to be thoughtful about how it is used, or you risk matching non-duplicate records and merging them together.

 For example, if you used similar matching on a phone number, colleagues of a contact might be mistakenly identified as a duplicate because they have a similar number.
 There may be other fields where similar matching can produce unwanted results.